GManzke/venues_app/README.md

 This architectural design ensures a clear separation of concerns, enhancing maintainability, scalability, and testability of the app.

 ![venues_app_diagram](https://github.com/GManzke/venues_app/assets/52476927/d955c5e5-e0d8-4dd5-8ac0-3bff1ebe442d)

+## Integration Testing

+The test involves opening the application, adding a venue to favorites, and then undoing this action.
+This ensures that the app functions as expected when users interact with its features in a real-world scenario.

 ## Unit Testing